 The biggest performance issue with this camera is autofocus.
 In many instances, the camera would get confused with what to focus on.
 Even when a subject would completely fill the frame, the Sigma fp L would occasionally fail to focus.
-This can be frustrating at times and meant that a fixed focus point was almost a requirement.
+We should stress that our camera was a pre-production sample and the final version may differ.

 These are early conclusions and we will add more detail and samples in our full review, to follow.

 The Sigma fp L is possibly one of the most interesting new cameras to hit the market.
-It’s awkward, it’s uncomfortable and the camera body is seemingly designed for videographers, whereas key features such as the 61 MP sensor are more beneficial for photographers.
+It’s a little awkward compared to regular camera designs, and the camera body is seemingly designed for videographers, whereas key features such as the 61 MP sensor are more beneficial for photographers.
 Due to this, there is somewhat of a disconnect.
 However, if you can get past some of the quirks and ergonomic issues, this camera could offer something incredible.